Kumsong-3

-The KN-19 Kumsong-3 is a North Korean surface-to-surface anti-ship cruise missile.
+The Kumsong-3 (Korean: 금성-3; KN-19 under the United States's naming convention) is a North Korean surface-to-surface anti-ship cruise missile.
 The technology is based on the Russian Kh-35.
-The missile is ground- or sea-launched.
+The missile can be launched using ground or sea platform.

 History

-First propaganda videos were released in 2014.
-A flight test happened in 2015.
+First videos were released in 2014.
+A flight test happened in 2015, with Kim Jong Un in attendance.
+The missile was launched from a Nongo-class missile boat.
 Missiles and a mobile launcher were presented in 2017.

+A Kumsong-3 missile was displayed during the launching ceremony for the Choe Hyon destroyer ship on 25 April 2025.
+In this appearance, the Kumsong-3 was light blue-painted.